kyma-project/examples/asset-store/README.md

 ## Details

-By default minio store all resources on current cluster, but it works fine also on cloud storage systems.
-Read [asset-store tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more informations.
+By default, [Minio](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
+Read the Asset Store [tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more information.

 ### Installation